 - Roast tomatillos on a baking sheet in the oven at 350F until they burst and char up (about 20-30 min)

-- While they’re in the oven, cut a pork loin into 2 inch squares and brown
+- While they’re in the oven, cut a pork loin (or pork shoulder) into 2 inch squares and cook them over medium high heat until they are browned on all sides

-- Put roasted tomatillos, their liquid, a chopped onion, 1 tablespoon cumin, 1/2 tablespoon salt and 1 cup of chicken broth into a blender and BLITZ away!
+- Add the tomatillos, their liquid, a chopped onion, 1 tablespoon cumin, 1/2 tablespoon salt and 1 cup of chicken broth into a food processor and BLITZ away!

 - Tacos – The first time I had pork chili verde was with soft corn tortillas, rice, and refried beans.
 Turn your kitchen counter into a taco bar!
 Pull out the tortillas, rice, sour cream or Mexican crema (oh so good!), cheese, and avocados and make your own Pork Chili Verde Tacos.